Feature · Information & Documents

 Key Information

 Names, dates, NHS number, National Insurance number, occupation, parents' names.
-The fields a registrar or a solicitor for the executor will ask for, in one place you can read from over the phone.
+The fields a registrar or a solicitor will ask for, in one place you can read from over the phone.
+Our guide on executor responsibilities sets out what the executor will need from this section.

 Documents